-3.33.4 Although the full Panel may convene to consider Code compliance matters, it is likely that a A section 32 meeting will generally be considered by a division of the Panel.
+- 3.4 A section 32 meeting will generally be considered by a division of the Panel.
 A division is usually constituted by four Panel Members, but in all cases a quorum of three Members must be present.
 The division usually includes at least one lawyer.
-The Act

-- requires that an experienced New Zealand or Australian lawyer or barrister of not less than seven years' practice attend the meeting that person need not be on the division, nor even a Panel Member. - 3.43.5 Participants are usually informed in advance of the meeting of the names of the Members who will comprise the Panel division.
+The Act requires that an experienced New Zealand or Australian lawyer or barrister of not less than seven years' practice attend the meeting that person need not be on the division, nor even a Panel Member. - 3.5 Participants are usually informed in advance of the meeting of the names of the Members who will comprise the Panel division.